shengyuhao/DIVOTrack/README.md

                 └——————boxes.json
 ```
 ### Dataset Downloads
 The whole dataset can download from [GoogleDrive](https://drive.google.com/drive/folders/1RCk95TdFv3Tt7gVuyxJasiHG1IPE6jkX?usp=sharing). **Note that, each file needs to unzip by the password.
-You can decompress each `.zip` file in its folder after send us (shengyuhao@zju.edu.cn) the License in any format.** After that, you should run `generate_ini.py` to generate `seqinfo.ini` file.
+You can decompress each `.zip` file in its folder after send us (shengyuhao@zju.edu.cn, gaoangwang@intl.zju.edu.cn) the License in any format.** After that, you should run `generate_ini.py` to generate `seqinfo.ini` file.

 ## Training Detector
 The training process of our detector is in ```./Training_detector/``` and the details can see from  [Training_detector/Readme.md](https://github.com/shengyuhao/DIVOTrack/tree/main/Training_Detector#readme).